 “Oh, you’ll come back to us.
 Life will bring you back,” she said with a knowing smile.

 I said, “This is so sweet, thank you.
 Are you sure you want to give this to me?”

 “Of course, I have more,” Nancy replied, plopping down into an armchair.

 “She buys them in bulk and has our priest bless them,” Jenn commented with a little eye roll.

 “It’s our best protection,” her mom said pointedly, then, “Now, what were you girls gossiping about?”

 “Ghost stories?”
-Nancy asks, well, sort of demands.
+Nancy demanded.

-I grab my recorder off the table and say, “You know, speaking of kids, my oldest has taken to waking up at four in the morning, so I should probably call it a night.”
+I grab my recorder off the table and said, “You know, speaking of kids, my oldest has taken to waking up at four in the morning, so I should probably call it a night.”

-I started my car, hoping that I could make it home without wetting my pants, and wondering whether Jenn’s security system was meant to keep others out, or to hold something in.
+I started my car, hoping I could make it home without wetting my pants, and wondering whether Jenn’s security system was meant to keep others out, or to hold something in.